- administer a new role account on the system

 A key=value pair to add to the role's attributes.
 Multiple -K options can be used to add multiple key=value pairs.
 The generic -K option with the appropriate key can be used instead of the specific implied key options (-A and -P).
 See user_attr(4) for a list of valid key=value pairs.
 The “type” key is not a valid key for this option.
 Keys can not be repeated.

 Create the new role's home directory if it does not already exist.
 If the directory already exists, it must have read, write, and execute permissions by group, where group is the role's primary group.
-If the server name specified to the -d option is a remote host then the system will not attempt to create the home directory.

 This option allows a UID to be duplicated (non-unique).